 Songs, albums, playlists and mixes can all be favourited for easy access and your own MP3s can be uploaded via the web app for access across platforms.

-Like Spotify, Deezer offers third party apps, as well as a handful of its own, that can be used within the app.
+While Spotify has quietly ditched third-party apps, Deezer continues to offer them, as well as a handful of its own, all of which can be used within the service.

-Some of our favourites include Deezer Sessions, videos of exclusive live music sessions; Deezer By… showcasing playlists and track suggestions from artists and Deezer editors around the world; and Spotizr, an app that replicates your Spotify playlists in Deezer.
+Our favourites include Deezer Sessions, offering exclusive videos of live music sessions, and Spotizr, a helpful app that replicates your Spotify playlists in Deezer.